clockwerkz/jsMemoryGame/README.md

 * Google Fonts for the Coda Font Family

+## Contributions

+As per the assignment rules, I was the only person working on this project.
+All code was written by myself; I did not copy/paste any code beyond using the starter files provided by the assignment.

 ## Licensing

 This project is licensed under the Creative Commons Licensing.
 You are free to: